bodlasahith/AerialDroneWifiNetwork/README.md

 pio run -t upload -e esp32_client
 ```

-4. **Monitor Communication**: Open the serial monitor to check pings/pongs between the ESPs:
+4. **Monitor Communication**: Open the serial monitor to check pings/pongs between the ESPs and reset the monitor with the RST button:

 ```
 pio device monitor -e esp32_server